javalight/better-tab-cycle/README.md

   <img src="icon.png" width="200" alt="accessibility text">
 </p>

-# Better Tab Cycle Chrome Extension
+# Go Back Last Tab History

 ↔ Go back and forward between last tabs in the current window.
 Useful if you have more then one monitor.